BrainPop: Reputation

 Schools recommend the product.
 A teacher wrote to eSchool News, "This product has made my students excited to take the quiz after the video.
 How many teachers can say that about their students?"
-Praising a BrainPop video about Ada Lovelace, Wired magazine wrote, "After reading more about her life and her work, I still feel it is best summarized by BrainPop’s Ada Lovelace video, which is designed for kids."
+Praising a BrainPop video about Ada Lovelace, Wired magazine wrote, "After reading more about her life and her work, I still feel it is best summarized by BrainPop's Ada Lovelace video, which is designed for kids."
 Another reviewer felt that a good feature of BrainPop's movies is their brevity: "just enough to capture and engage children."
 After budgetary cuts caused the cancellation of a Michigan school's subscription to BrainPop in 2014, teachers raised money from students to bring it back in 2015.

 The educational site connexions.org wrote: "I recommend this site to teachers who want to inform and entertain their students.
 The videos are a unique educational tool with loveable [sic] characters. … BrainPop will not only enliven the classroom, but the site is dependable with lessons following state and grade-level standards."
-Teach Magazine noted, "Tim and Moby … illustrate often difficult concepts in a fun format uniquely suited for the 21st-century learner."
-In 2011, Canada's TEACH Magazine wrote that the movies are presented "in a fun format uniquely suited for the 21st-century learner. … BrainPop movies are ideal for both group and one-on-one settings and can be used to introduce new lessons or topics or to illustrate complex themes as review before a test.
+In 2011, Canada's Teach Magazine wrote that the movies are presented "in a fun format. … BrainPop movies can be used to introduce new lessons or topics or to illustrate complex themes".
 In 2015, Yahoo!
 Tech selected BrainPop for its list of "Eleven Great Digital Homework Helpers for Your Kids", and SheKnows Media listed it among its top educational sites for kids.

 In 2010, The New York Times wrote of the company's free smartphone and tablet application: "BrainPop is a worthy app, featuring a new brief educational cartoon every day.
 The cartoon is followed by a quick quiz that will at times challenge even a grown-up."
-The Epoch Times featured the application as its "iPhone App of the Week" and called the movies "usually funny, if somewhat corny, and always engaging".
-Explore Knowledge Academy, the first public charter i-school in Nevada, has recommended BrainPop's phone and tablet application, as has ChannelproSMB, Family Circle, Common Sense Media Cool mother Tech and The Educator's Room.
+ChannelproSMB recommended BrainPop's phone and tablet application, as has Family Circle, Common Sense Media Cool mother Tech and The Educator's Room.
 ADDitude Magazine selected the app as one of three apps to "sharpen reading skills".